Although many students have no difficulty obtaining college credit for their KAP courses, occasional problems over credit may arise.

 During the process of applying to colleges, make sure that the admissions office understands what KAP is all about: The Kenyon Academic Partnership is an early college program in which 34 central and northern Ohio public and independent secondary schools offer various Kenyon College introductory level courses on their own campuses.
 The KAP program permits students to earn transcripted college credit before leaving high school but initiates high school students with the rigors of college the classroom.

-3. Contact the Registrar at your college as soon as possible after arriving.
-Ask if they have received your transcript from Kenyon College.
-If they have granted you credit and/or advanced placement in that subject, all is fine.
-Otherwise . . .
+Contact the Registrar at the college as soon as possible after sending the transcript.
+Ask if they have received your transcript from Kenyon College and whether or not they will grant credit.

-5. If you are denied credit, talk with your academic advisor first.
-Then ask the Registrar what the school's policy is about college credits earned at other institutions and for Advanced Placement courses.
-If you can convince college officials that your course was of comparable difficulty and your grade represents comparable achievement, you may be more successful.
+If you are denied credit, ask the Registrar what the school's policy is about college credits earned at other institutions.
+It may be possible to convince college officials that your course was of comparable difficulty and your grade represents comparable achievement.

-8. If you are unable to obtain either credit or placement, ask the school to provide you a letter explaining their policies.
-Ask them to send copies of the denial to your school and the Registrar at Kenyon College.
-They might reconsider.
-In addition, Kenyon and KAP will have a better idea of what schools are accepting or rejecting their credits.
+If you are unable to obtain either credit or placement, ask the school to provide you a letter explaining their policies.
+Ask them to send copies of the denial to your high school and to Dudley Thomas, at Kenyon College.
+Your high school and the KAP program will have a better idea of what schools are accepting or rejecting their credits.

-9. Remember, different schools have different policies about granting credit for work done elsewhere.
+Remember, different schools have different policies about granting credit for work done elsewhere.
 Even the same school, at different times, may have different policies.
-Be persistent.
-Many students who transfer find that the new school will accept the credit even though the first school did not.
-But you will have to request Kenyon's KAP registrar to send another transcript to your new school.
+Some students who transfer find that the new school will accept the credit even though the first school did not.
+Keep in mind that you will have to request another transcript from Kenyon College to the new school.